jcfneto/jcfneto/README.md

 My Master's research is on Natural Language Processing.

-- 🔭 I currently work as a data scientist in the Beegol data team.
+- 🔭 I currently work as a data scientist.
 - 👨‍💻 All of my projects are available at [link](https://jcfneto.github.io/).